spinalcordtoolbox/report-ui/README.md

 0. Install [npm](https://www.npmjs.com) and [yarn](https://classic.yarnpkg.com/lang/en/docs/install/#windows-stable)
 1. Clone the repository
 2. In the repo, run `yarn`
 3. Run a development server with hot module replacement with `yarn dev`.
+It'll print a link you can click or copy into your browser.

 ### Building for production

 1. `yarn build`
-2. Open the bundled index.html in your browser `:)`
+2. Open the bundled index.html in your browser `:)` - it'll live in `dist/`

 ### File bundling